apache/druid/docs/querying/aggregations.md

 ### First / Last aggregator

-(Double/Float/Long) First and Last aggregator cannot be used in ingestion spec, and should only be specified as part of queries.

 Note that queries with first/last aggregators on a segment created with rollup enabled will return the rolled up value, and not the last value within the raw ingested data.

 #### `doubleFirst` aggregator